NathanTCode/extensions/extensions/remove-background---replicate-api/project.md

 ### 4.1 Primary User Stories

 1. **As a designer**, I want to quickly remove backgrounds from product photos so I can create clean compositions without leaving my workflow.
 2. **As a marketer**, I want to process profile images for social media so I can maintain brand consistency across platforms.
 3. **As a developer**, I want to integrate background removal into my automation scripts so I can batch process images efficiently.
 4. **As a power user**, I want keyboard shortcuts for common actions so I can work faster without using the mouse.

-### 4.2 Secondary User Stories

-1. **As a user**, I want clear error messages when something goes wrong so I can understand and fix issues.

-2. **As a user**, I want instant visual feedback when selecting images so I know the extension is working.

-3. **As a user**, I want multiple output options so I can use processed images in different contexts.

 ## 5. Design Specifications